Report an Information Security Incident

 If you have a activated a location service or function on your device, attempt to locate the device and provide the information to Public Safety.
 If you have not activated a location service, skip to step 5.

 Work with your carrier, for applicable devices like tablets with data plans and smartphones, to remotely wipe the data on the device.
-In some cases, the Help Desk will be able to facilitate this for you for Institutional devices.
+The Tech Spot will be able to facilitate this for you for Wentworth owned devices.